 The ‘Innovative Learning for All’ series features accessible books that reveal how schools and educators can meet the needs of vulnerable students, encouraging them to engage in learning and to feel confident in the classroom.
 Grounded in the latest innovative practice and research, these books offer positive guidance on improving the educational standards for all children by ensuring the most vulnerable are supported.

 School really should be the best time in a young person's life – full of discovery, enjoyment and friendship.
 In reality, school can be a negative experience where young people feel powerless, bored and uninterested.
-Count Me In! shows how, by involving young people in their own learning, they... more »2010, Paperback: £19.99/ $34.95
+Count Me In! shows how, by involving young people in their own... more »2010, Paperback: £19.99/ $34.95

 The aim of this series is to represent innovative work in group psychotherapy, particularly but not exclusively group analysis.
 Group analysis, taught and practised widely in Europe, has developed from the work of S.H.
 Foulkes.